cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Start the Blockchains

-Start the networks, as input use the `mars.yml` and `venus.yml` for each blockchain accordingly.
+Start the networks.
+For input, use the `mars.yml` and `venus.yml` for each blockchain.

 ```bash
 # start networks